April 28, 2025

 It was our great pleasure and privilege to welcome Stephen Paul on this podcast discussion, where we unpacked what really matters to Stephen – running the sort of firm that enables him to live the life that he wants and to earn the living that he wants to earn and to create a business that he can feel proud of.

 On this podcast, we dive into the technology that they brilliantly use as a team – because how else can you look after 900 clients with just 16 team members?
 That’s the technology piece, but there's also the purpose piece.
 Why is he in business?
-Why is purpose important to his clients and his team?
+Why is purpose important to his clients and to his team?
 We also spend a bit – but an important bit – of time on the core values of the business and whether those values have teeth or not.

 We encourage you to have a listen to this podcast with Stephen Paul, of the accountancy firm Valued.
 We’re sure you’ll find it useful.